 Dortmund - Bad Honnef

-And it is a joy to travel across Germany down shady tunnels formed from centuries old trees, which have witnessed the passage of travelers from the times of oxen carts and stage coaches to the present day.
+And it is a joy to travel across Germany down shady tunnels formed from centuries old trees, all of which have witnessed the passage of travelers from the times of oxen carts and stage coaches, to the present day.

 Deutsche Alleenstrasse, photo ARGE Buero Siebengruende - Map of Deutsche Alleenstrasse author: NordNordWest and 13th century Schloss Weesenstein in Saxony, photo: Bybbisch94, both via de.Wikipedia